besartelezi/kahoot-but-better/README.md

 And function components are functions that return HTML.
 We use them in order to build an interactive app in a very clean and fast way.

+## Hooks - You're Still Not Experienced Enough Young Student
+Hooks let us use state and other React features, without actually writing a class.
+Just because of that one sentence I can already understand why they're mainly used in Function Components.

+Reading through the documentation on Hooks, I decided that it is still a bit too complicated for me now.
+I'll now start working on the assignment itself, and once I hit a wall somewhere where I need to use Hooks, I'll be able to understand and learn it a lot faster.

+---

+## TO-DO(kily-Dokily Neighbourino) List

+- [x] Create a React project
+  - <code>npx create-react-app kahoot-two-electric-boogaloo</code>
+- [x] Do some of your own research, and write it down in the README
+- [x] Read some more documentation: [Like this one!](https://reactjs.org/docs/getting-started.html)